Betting Odds Explained & How to Calculate Payouts

 - European Odds (Decimal)

-European odds, also known as decimal odds, are commonly used in Europe.
+European odds, also known as decimal odds, are commonly used in Europe, Australia, and Canada.
 They show the total payout you’ll get for every dollar you wager, including your original stake and the profit.

 For example, if you wager $100 on a 1.91 decimal odds, your potential payout would be $191 ($100 x 1.91), with $91 being the profit and $100 being the original stake.